wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 3. Add an internal load balancer to the cloud service and attach it to the “data” subnet
 4. For each VM created previously, add a load balanced endpoint for thrift traffic through a load balanced set connected to the previously created internal load balancer

-The above process can be executed using Azure Management portal; use a Windows machine (use a VM on Azure if you don't have access to a Windows machine), use the following PowerShell script to provision all 8 VMs automatically.
+The above process can be executed using Azure Management Portal; use a Windows machine (use a VM on Azure if you don't have access to a Windows machine), use the following PowerShell script to provision all 8 VMs automatically.

 **List1: PowerShell script for provisioning virtual machines**